 Perhaps this isn’t the most glamorous way to use your SkyMiles, though I do appreciate the number of options Delta has for redeeming their miles.
 SkyMiles might not be the most valuable mileage currency, but unlike other programs, there’s actually a “floor” value to their miles, since you can redeem them quite easily across the board for at least a penny each, which isn’t bad.
 American and United don’t have that level of flexibility, so while you can get outsized value with those currencies, others may not even be able to get a penny of value per point.

-Keep in mind that the Gold Delta SkyMiles® Credit Card and Platinum Delta SkyMiles® Credit Card have increased sign-up bonuses at the moment of 60,000 and 70,000 SkyMiles upon completing minimum spend, respectively.
+Keep in mind that the Gold Delta SkyMiles® Credit Card from American Express and Platinum Delta SkyMiles® Business Credit Card from American Express have increased welcome bonuses at the moment of 60,000 and 70,000 SkyMiles upon completing minimum spend, respectively.
 Using the one cent per mile valuation that Delta seems to like using, that makes the bonuses worth a minimum of $600-700.

 (Tip of the hat to @IadisGr8)